Stefan0712/fitness-app/README.md

 ## 📋 To-Do List

-Those are only some of the things that I work on right now.
-Bigger or not urgent tasks are not included here.
+These are just some of the current tasks I'm working on.
+Larger or less urgent tasks are not included here.
 **HP = High Priority | MP = Medium Priority | LP = Low Priority | QOL = Quality of Life**

 * ~~\[HP] Require name when creating exercises/workouts~~